tanzeelkazi/web-worker/README.md

   - The `WebWorker` API uses `postMessage` to communicate between the thread and the base page in a completely transparent manner.
 It ignores all `postMessage` calls that are not flagged as intrinsic `WebWorker` messages and thus allows you to use the `postMessage` API as you deem fit.
+- **Ability to work with native worker object**
+  - It is possible to hook into the native worker object to perform any custom actions that you may need.
+- **Robust state tracking mechanism**
+  - The `WebWorker` API has a robust state tracking mechanism which helps to define a stable workflow for your thread from creation to termination.

 ## Getting started
 Getting started is very simple.
 Just drag-drop the `src/js/web-worker.js` file into your project and you